 Valencia encouraged us to slow down and really enjoy.
 Spain’s balanced life was infectious.
-The quality in their products and in the setting was inspiring.
+The quality of their products and in the setting was inspiring.
 I hope the features unique to Valencia are appreciated and preserved.
-These aspects of the Spanish culture should always prevail and inspire the rest of us.
+These aspects of Spanish culture should always prevail and inspire the rest of us.

 Continue the Conversation

 This 3 part series looks at Valencia through my lens.
 Then read about our experience with the Catalan plight in Barcelona.